Six-dimensional time-space crystalline structures

 {\it 6D time-space crystals.}---Generalization of 2D \tsc\ to 4D or 6D \tsc\ is straightforward.
 Indeed, let us consider a 3D optical lattice vibrating along all three orthogonal directions.
 Then, the Hamiltonian of a particle in the frame vibrating with the lattice is the sum $H(x,p_x,t)+H(y,p_y,t)+H(z,p_z,t)$ where $H$ is given in (\ref{H_basic}).
 Because there is no coupling between different degrees of freedom of a particle, in order to describe 3D resonant motion of a particle one may use the results obtained in the case of the 2D \tsc.
-We define the Wannier states $W_{\vec i,\vec \alpha}(\vec r,t) = w_{i_x,\alpha_x}(x,t) w_{i_y,\alpha_y}(y,t) w_{i_z,\alpha_z}(z,t)$, where $w_{i,\alpha}$ are Wannier wave packets constructed in the previous paragraph, and derive the 6D tight-binding model of the same form as (\ref{tb}) but with the indices $i$ and $\alpha$ generalized to three-component vectors $\vec i=(i_x,i_y,i_z)$ and $\vec \alpha=(\alpha_x,\alpha_y,\alpha_z)$.
+We define the Wannier states $W_{\vec i,\vec \alpha}(\vec r,t) = w_{i_x,\alpha_x}(x,t) w_{i_y,\alpha_y}(y,t) w_{i_z,\alpha_z}(z,t)$, where $w_{i,\alpha}$ are Wannier wave packets constructed in the previous paragraph, and derive the 6D tight-binding model of the same form as (\ref{tb}) but with the indices $i$ and $\alpha$ generalized to three-component vectors $\vec i=(i_x,i_y,i_z)$ and $\vec \alpha=(\alpha_x,\alpha_y,\alpha_z)$, see \cite{sup1}.
+It means that in each site of the 3D optical lattice we realize the $s\times s\times s$ net of periodically moving wave packets $W_{\vec i,\vec \alpha}(\vec r,t)$ which is associated with a 3D temporal lattice.
+The entire system of all such sites of the 3D optical lattice forms a 6D crystalline structure.
 In the following, we show how 6D \qhe\ can be realized in such a 6D \tsc\ by first setting the stage with the realization of synthetic gauge fields that support the 2D \qhe\ in a 2D \tsc.